fl-yu/yulabgenomics/content/authors/Researchers/_index.md

 ---
 # Display name
-title: Postdoc
+title: Research Intern

 # Username (this should match the folder name)
 authors:
-  - Postdoc
+  - Guangze Xia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Fellow
+role: Research Intern (研究实习员)

 # # Organizations/Affiliations
 # organizations: